nestjs/docs.nestjs.com/content/graphql/migration.md

 #### Apollo packages

-Instead of installing the `apollo-server-express` package, you'll have to install the `@apollo/server` instead:
+Instead of installing the `apollo-server-express` package, you'll have to install `@apollo/server`:

 ```bash
 $ npm uninstall apollo-server-express